The Shakespeare Plays / Macbeth

 Maybe don’t kill people even if your spouse tells you to?

-Join Professor Michael Delahoyde for Shakespeare’s blood-drenched tragedy, “the Scottish play,” Macbeth.
+Professor Michael Delahoyde explores Shakespeare’s blood-drenched tragedy, “the Scottish play,” Macbeth.
 The title character, intrigued by witches’ prophecies and energetically urged on by his ambitious wife Lady Macbeth, begins his descent with regicide, a concern the Earl of Oxford seems to have struggled with.
 Macbeth’s guilt morphs into paranoia and leads him on to friendicide, family-icide, and a fatal battle.
 Before a last decapitation, we can luxuriate in hallucinations, ghosts, sleepwalking, and witches giving us the recipe for evil soup.

 Here are some general questions we want to try addressing.